Medical University of Łódź: Aspect

-At the Medical University of Lodz, students are instructed from a 250 plus Basic Science and Clinical Medicine Faculty, composed of physicians, teachers and researchers.
+At the Medical University of Łódź, students are instructed from a 250 plus Basic Science and Clinical Medicine Faculty, composed of physicians, teachers and researchers.
 Most faculty members of the university hold a dual MD/PhD degree, and all are board certified in their respective specialties.

 The Medical University is the biggest state medical university in Poland implementing the following basic tasks: